cdl-geneseo/geneseo-dictionary/S/South-Hall.md

 # South Hall

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : South Hall

 Created by  Graham Drake, last modified on Jan 14, 2015

 (n.)
 An academic building on campus. &quot;My Class is in South Hall.&quot; Source: Dictionary of Geneseo English 2001.